-"I moved to Colorado with an XC hardtail and rode everything, even gnarly downhills on it.
+"I started on an XC hardtail and rode everything, even gnarly downhills on it.
 It had a dropper and I did just fine.
-I really thought it was I would ever need.
+I really thought it was all I would ever need.
 Then I went to Moab.
 I rode a borrowed enduro bike on The Whole Enchilada and it kind of opened my eyes.
 I bought a bigger bike not long after and started riding all my regular trails again.
 It changed how I rode.

 Chad H., Warehouse Manager

 "I would prefer to be underbiked on the majority of trails.
 Being underbiked keeps the skills sharp and makes the trail an exciting challenge.
 I feel that being overbiked takes the challenge and excitement out of trails.
 It leads to laziness and dulls your skill as a rider.

 "Right now for me, I believe the best bike for 85 percent of the riding I do will be a full suspension cross country bike, like the Santa Cruz Blur.
 I would add a dropper seatpost and Fox Step-Cast 34 120mm fork just to give it a tiny bit more capability.
 Or the new Trek Top Fuel, or possibly a Yeti SB100 are good options.
 It's what people are calling 'downcountry' now, even though I hate the term.
 It will be a little bit more capable than a full cross country bike, but it’ll have the same quick handling and speed.
 That'll be perfect for me."

 I always keep at least two mountain bikes in my quiver: a long-travel enduro bike and a short-travel XC bike.
 This lets me tackle everything from downhill bike parks to short-track XC races.
 But for many riders, a mid-travel trail bike is all you need.